Amsterdam to Padua train

 To fully experience Padua, including its historical sites, vibrant culture, and local cuisine, a stay of 2 to 3 days is recommended.

-Yes, you can take the train from Amsterdam to Padua.
+No, you cannot take the train from Amsterdam to Padua.

 Since both Amsterdam and Padua are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.